 The current School Catalog is your best source for up-to-date information about our school.
 It includes topics such as:

 Admissions procedures and enrollment

-See the webpage about enrollment and admission to access topics such as eligibility requirements, application for enrollment and foreign student enrollment.
+See the web page about admissions process to access topics such as eligibility requirements, application for enrollment, and foreign student enrollment.

-The webpage for accommodations and housing provides resources and options on places to stay near the school.
+The web page for accommodations and housing provides resources and options on places to stay near the school.
 After enrolling, each student will be provided with a housing list with possible rental options.